Sale & supply of alcohol

 Key features of the Sale and Supply of Alcohol Act

-- increasing the ability of communities to have a say on local alcohol licensing matters
+- increasing the ability of communities to have a say about alcohol licensing in their local area

 - allowing local-level decision-making for all licence applications

-- requiring express consent of a parent or guardian before supplying alcohol to a minor
+- requiring the consent of a parent or guardian before supplying alcohol to a minor

 - requiring anyone who supplies alcohol to under 18-year-olds to do so responsibly

-- strengthening the rules around the types of stores eligible to sell alcohol
+- strengthening the rules around the types of stores allowed to sell alcohol

 - introducing maximum default trading hours for licensed premises